Not Even 9/11 Could Shut Down AA Meetings. Coronavirus is Different.

 Along with work from home mandates, the cancelation of Broadway shows and entire county lockdowns, that may seem like just another attempt at social distancing in the age of deadly contagion.
 But even if there are life-altering implications for everyone, and the elderly are at unique risk, people in recovery are a particularly impacted population when denied their IRL support system to help avoid substance misuse.

 It’s not just a New York problem, either.
 A staff member at the Seattle branch of AA, who did not share their name, told The Daily Beast on Friday that there were rumors of the city’s branch closing down as well.
-But for now, it was letting each group decide whether to stay open as long as they followed coronavirus-specific hygiene guidance from AA proper, they said.
+(Lara Randolph, assistant office manager at that branch, subsequently told The Daily Beast there were no plans to shut down.)
+But for now, it was letting each group decide whether to stay open as long as they followed coronavirus-specific hygiene guidance from AA proper.
 Ohio’s Cleveland chapter released a similar statement.

 One woman in recovery who also requested anonymity to describe her history of alcohol problems was living in Northern Texas, the area with almost half of the state’s total COVID-19 cases.
 She said groups were dwindling in numbers there as well, though no official closure of any 12-step programs in the area had been announced yet.
 With 21 years of sobriety, she told The Daily Beast that for her, a support network remained essential for staying on track in recovery.